-THE WALDORF FAIR The Waldorf Fair includes family fun, food, music, fellowship, and lots of wonderful crafts and gifts for sale from local artisans.
-There are activities for young children and adults alike.
-The PA raises money through vendor fees and ticket sales.
+THE WALDORF FAIR The Waldorf Fair is a day of family fun, food, music, and lots of wonderful crafts and items for sale from local artisans.
+Open to the public, there are activities for everyone, young children and adults alike.
+Funds are raised via vendor fees and ticket sales.
+It is managed by PA Leadership and parent volunteers on the Fair Committee.
+PA Class Parents coordinate the duties and volunteering for each class.
+This all-hands-on-deck event is often the biggest PA fundraiser of the year.